 June 17 (UPI) -- Hong Kong pro-democracy activist Joshua Wong has been released from prison and has vowed to join ongoing protests demanding that the head of the region's government resign.

 Wong, 22, was released Monday after serving a two-month jail sentence in connection to the 2014 protests that rocked the region demanding more civil power from China to choose its own political leaders.

 Wong was sentenced to three months in January 2018 but was released on bail later that month.
 He was again arrested in mid-May following a failed appeal, but the judge shortened his sentence from three to two months, Hong Kong Free Press reported.

 Wong, along with 19 others, was charged with contempt of court, to which he pleaded guilty.

 "Hello world and hello freedom," Wong said on Twitter.
 "I have just been released from prison.
 GO HONG KONG!!
 Withdraw the extradition bill.
 Carrie Lam, step down.
 Drop all political prosecutions!"

 His release comes as Hong Kong has been resubmerged in protests over an extradition bill that would allow for some criminals to be extradited to mainland China to face courts there.

-The former British colony has been allowed its own local institutions under a "one country, two systems" arrangement with China and protesters see the law as a further whittling away of the island's democracy by Beijing while supporters say it will prevent the island from being a haven for Chinese criminals.
+The former British colony has been allowed its own local institutions under a "one country, two systems" arrangement with China and protesters see the law as a further whittling away of the region's democracy by Beijing while supporters say it will prevent it from being a haven for Chinese criminals.

 Protesters are now demanding she resign and for the bill to be withdrawn.